River Cheswold: History

 The Roman Fort, and later on the same site, Doncaster Castle, are both thought to have been built with the northern wall adjacent to the Cheswold, which formed a natural defence, and thus also developing the town's civilian quarter near to the River Cheswold.
 The ditch around the east wall of the castle was later thought to have been filled by water seeping out of the Cheswold.
 By the 13th century, when all defensive structures had been abandoned, houses fronted alongside the river, with backyards extending to the riverside.
 By 1703, before the Don was diverted, the Cheswold was used to supply water to the town.
 A waterwheel had been installed south of Friar's Bridge on Frenchgate, where the road crossed the river.
 The wheel was 28 ft in diameter and 3 ft 10 in wide.
 However, the water supplied was muddy and polluted, particularly from sewage deposited upstream, so many wells in the town were relied upon for fresh water.
 Water from the Cheswold continued to supply parts of Doncaster up until 1916.

 In the 1850s, a weir was installed opposite the Don Foundry at the northern end of the Cheswold arm.
 Additionally, underneath the railway lines, a culverted archway, some 17 ft 6 in wide was built.
 Besides the railway structures, a bus station was built over the eastern side adjacent to the railway station in 1956.
 The remaining stretch which is not culverted connects the Don Navigation with the River Don.
 The flow of water in this channel has been reversed - originally it flowed south-east, but now flows north-west as a drain for the Don Navigation.
 The northern cut of the Don created Crimpsall Island, which housed Doncaster Power Station, which took water from the Cheswold for its power generation.
 The site of the power station, on an island between the Don, the Don Navigation, and the Cheswold, is now the location of HMP Doncaster.
 Due to the prison's location between several watercourses, it is known as Doncatraz, after the prison in San Francisco Bay named Alcatraz.

 Although culverted, the river still loops underneath Frenchgate and discharges into the River Don (New Cut), being some 0.5 mi in length; reputedly the shortest river in Britain.
 The culverted River flows underneath both the railway station, and the bus station, the latter being built in 1956.

 Etymology

-The first record of the river is in a document from 1279, where it is described as Flum de Cheswalt.
+The first known record of the river is in a document from 1279, where it is described as Flum de Cheswalt.
 Various spellings have been used since then such as River Chelwald, Chelwald Stream, and Cheswalt.
 Smith asserts that the origin of the name is uncertain, with the possibility of it being the name of a person.
 The most likely derivation is that of the Old English Ceosol (gravel) and Wald/Walte meaning a wall.